Arts Access Aotearoa invites Expressions of Interest from people who would like to join the Board of Trustees.

 - health, justice or welfare administration

-- social science research
+- social science practice and/or research

 Where should applicants live

 Applicants must live in New Zealand and can be based in any region.

 The trustees meet five times a year on a Saturday morning for approximately 3 to 4 hours, either in Wellington or via video conferencing.
 Our Annual General Meeting is held in May.
 Trustees may also be involved in sub-committees and attend Arts Access Aotearoa’s events where possible.